pallavkhare/data-structure/README.md

 # data-structure
-This repository will contains data structures implementation in java.
+This repository contains data structures implementation classes in java.